VISAGE STENCIL LONDON BRICK 15pcs/15m2

 Sheet size ~88 × 104 cm (≈ 1 m² per sheet)

-Material Durable polymer
+Material Durable polymer, reusable

 Compatible render Ceresit CT60 Visage 0.5 mm acrylic render